IBM-Cloud/docs/openwhisk/openwhisk_reference.md

 ```
 {: codeblock}

 - In this case, the `main` function should return `whisk.async()`.
-When the activation result is available, the `whisk.done()` function should be called with the result is passed as a JSON object.
+When the activation result is available, the `whisk.done()` function should be called with the result passed as a JSON object.
 This is referred to as an *asynchronous* activation.

 Note that regardless of whether an activation is synchronous or asynchronous, the invocation of the action can be blocking or non-blocking.